INTERPOL-Innovation-Centre/GraphSense-Maltego-transform/README.md

 ## Configuration

-You need to provide your own token from the GraphSense API.<br>
+You need to provide your own token from the GraphSense API.
 Simply edit the *config.json* file to add your own API Token:

 - `token`: *12345*